Begge10850/uchumi_recommendation/README.md

   4. Adjust uchumi.py if your bucket name or region differs.

 # Run the Streamlit App
-  streamlit run uchumi.py 🏃
+  - streamlit run uchumi.py 🏃
-  This will launch a local Streamlit server (e.g., http://localhost:8501).
+  - This will launch a Streamlit server.
-  The app automatically downloads models.tar.gz from S3 the first time (cached thereafter) and loads the recommendation artifacts.
+  - The app automatically downloads models.tar.gz from S3 the first time (cached thereafter) and loads the recommendation artifacts.

 # 🛠️ Tools & Libraries Used
 1. Python 3.8+ 🐍